DanielVargas13/dobostorta/docs/index.md

 And, you can web search from bar.
 If inputed text isn't URL or starts with `search:`, Dobostorta will search that in Google web search.
-If you want to other search engine, please replace `SEARCH_ENDPOINT` and `SEARCH_QUERY` of source code.
+If you want to other search engine, please edit `DobosTorta::webSearch` of `dobostorta/main.cpp`.

 And and, you can search word from current page using bar.
 If inputed text starts with `find:`, Dobostorta will search current page.